|

 MINOR

-WAXERS IN HUNT FOR PROVINCIAL CHAMPIONSHIPS
+WAXERS IN HUNT FOR PROVINCIAL CHAMPIONSHIPS Two minor

 Waxers teams are playing in the Provicncial Championships at opposite ends